jayvicsanantonio/ai-humanity-passport/doc/task-2-database-and-models.md

 Notes and best practices
 - Next.js runtime: Use Node.js runtime for routes that access Prisma (not edge).
 If you create route handlers under app/api, set `export const runtime = "nodejs"` if needed.
-- Connection reuse: The db utility caches the client in development via globalThis to prevent too many open handles during hot reload.
+- Connection reuse & pooling: Keep the singleton client pattern in `src/lib/db.ts`.
+In serverless (Vercel), always use a pooled/Accelerate URL at runtime.
+Use a direct URL only for migrations/administration.
-- Testing: For unit/integration tests that require a database, you can use a fresh SQLite file per test run, or an in-memory SQLite URL (e.g., `file:memory:?cache=shared`) with proper Prisma configuration.
-Remember to run `prisma db push` before tests to provision schema when not using migrations.
+- Testing: Use a separate Postgres database for tests (local Docker or a managed test DB).
+Before running tests, apply migrations with `prisma migrate deploy` against the test DATABASE_URL.
 - Unique constraint: The `(owner, repo)` unique constraint enforces a single analysis per repository.
 If you later add versioning/history, consider an additional table or a composite key with a timestamp/version field.
 - Table mapping: The model is mapped to `analyses` to keep the database table name explicit and pluralized.